 Apple cider vinegar has many anti-inflammatory and anti-itch properties that make it a great way to relieve mosquito bite symptoms.
 It is less harsh on your skin than regular white vinegar, so it’s more recommended as a home remedy.

 If you only have a few bites, wet a cotton ball with a few drops of the vinegar and dab lightly.
 For bites across your entire body, soak the area (or yourself) in a tub of warm water with 2-3 cups of apple cider vinegar mixed in.
-If you’re looking for products with anti-inflammatory properties, many people will try out something like Spruce CBD which could also provide health benefits to many areas of the body, both physical and mental.

 Baking Soda & Witch Hazel